 - Combining more recommendation engines inside the advanced engine could lead to prolonged response time.

 While developing/using recommendations, one deals with several challenges:

-- Exploitation/Exploration: We need to recommend items the user already interacted with (exploitation), but we also need to show something new (exploration).
+- Exploitation/Exploration: We need to recommend items the user already interacted with (exploitation) but also show something new (exploration).

-- Popularity bias: Most users view very few items and most items are seen by a minority of users.
-This creates huge “data gaps” and we need to cover them.
+- Popularity bias: Most users view very few items, and most items are seen by a minority of users.
+This creates huge “data gaps,” and we must cover them.

 - Cold-start problem: When a fresh client starts to use Bloomreach Engagement, we are usually not provided with enough historical user-item interactions.
 Thus, our personalized RS cannot perform well.
 The more data we collect, the better the performance will be observed.
 The same idea applies when a new product is added to the catalog.

 Updated 2 months ago